hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 Collections which return values of methods such as `IMap.keySet`, `IMap.values`, `IMap.entrySet`, `MultiMap.get`, `MultiMap.remove`, `IMap.keySet`, `IMap.values`, contain cloned values.
 These collections are NOT backup by related Hazelcast objects.
 So changes to the these are **NOT** reflected in the originals, and vice-versa.

-## How do I test my Hazelcast cluster
+## How do I test my Hazelcast cluster?

 Hazelcast allows you to create more than one instance on the same JVM.
 Each member is called `HazelcastInstance` and each will have its own configuration, socket and threads, i.e. you can treat them as totally separate instances.